qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

 .. index::
    single: Main window

-When QGIS starts, a GUI displays as shown in the figure below (the numbers 1 through 5 in yellow circles are discussed below).
+The QGIS graphical user interface (GUI) is shown in the figure below (the numbers 1 through 5 in yellow circles indicate important elements of the QGIS GUI, and are discussed below).

 .. _figure_startup: